shamangary/SSR-Net/README.md

 ```
 + Note that the covered region of face detection is different when you use MTCNN, Dlib, or LBP.
 You should choose similiar size between the inference and the training.
 + Also, the pre-trained models are mainly for the evaluation of the datasets.
 They are not really for the real-world images.
 You should always retrain the model by your own dataset.
 In webcam demo, we found that morph2 pre-trained model actually perform better than wiki pre-trained model.
 The discussion will be included in our future work.
-+ If you are Asian, you might want to use megaface_asian pre-trained model.
++ If you are Asian, you might want to use the megaface_asian pre-trained model.
++ The Morph2 pre-trained model is good for webcam but the gender model is overfitted and not practical.

 ### 4. Extension